RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Controller type**

-This setting gives the ability to choose between the controller types Xbox, Xbox 360, PlayStation 4, PlayStation 5 and SNES (Super Nintendo).
-Doing so changes the help icons and help text as well as the icons and text for the input device configuration tool.
+This setting gives the ability to choose between the controller types _Xbox, Xbox 360, PlayStation 4, PlayStation 5_ and _SNES_ (Super Nintendo).
+Doing so changes the help icons as well as the icons and text for the input device configurator.
 The setting is only cosmetic and does not change the controller behavior or the controller button mappings.

 **Only accept input from first controller**

 If enabling this option, only the first controller detected during startup will send its input to ES-DE.
 This is a good way to limit potential chaos with mutliple users fighting over which games to start.
-Note though that disconnecting and reconnecting controllers while ES-DE is running may change what is considered the first controller.
-This setting does not affect the emulators in any way, it's only applied to ES-DE itself.
+Disconnecting and reconnecting controllers while ES-DE is running may change what is considered the first controller.
+This setting does not affect the emulators in any way, it's only applied to ES-DE.

 **Configure keyboard and controllers**

-This tool allows the configuration of button mappings for the keyboard and any connected controllers, as explained [here](USERGUIDE.md#input-device-configuration).
-Normally this is not required as ES-DE automatically configures the input devices, but this tool allows overriding the default button mappings which may be useful in some instances, primarily for the keyboard configuration.
-Be aware that custom button mappings will not change the help icons or text.
+This tool provides configuration of button mappings for the keyboard and controllers, as explained [here](USERGUIDE.md#input-device-configuration).
+Normally this is not required as ES-DE automatically configures all input devices, but button customizations may be useful in some special situations.
+Be aware that custom button mappings will not change the help icons or help text.

 ### Game collection settings

-Handles collections, which are built using the games already present in your game systems.
+Handles collections, which are assembled using games present in the game systems.
 See the [collections](USERGUIDE-DEV.md#game-collections) section below in this document for more information.

-**Finish editing _'COLLECTION NAME'_ collection** _(Entry only displayed when editing a custom collection)_
+**Finish editing _'COLLECTION NAME'_ collection** _(Entry only visible when editing a custom collection)_

 Self explanatory.

 **Automatic game collections**

-This opens a screen that lets you enable or disable the automatic game collections _All games, Favorites_ and _Last played_.
+This lets you enable or disable the automatic game collections _All games, Favorites_ and _Last played_.

 **Custom game collections**

 This lets you enable or disable your own custom game collections.

-**Create new custom collection from theme** _(Entry only displayed if the ability is provided by the theme set)_
+**Create new custom collection from theme** _(Entry only visible if the ability is provided by the theme set)_

-If the theme set in use provides themes for custom collections, then this entry can be selected here.
+If the theme set in use provides themes for custom collections, then this entry can be selected.
 For example, there could be themes for _"Fighting games"_ or _"Driving games"_ etc. The default rbsimple-DE theme set does not provide such themes for custom collections and in general it's not recommended to use this approach, as is explained [later](USERGUIDE-DEV.md#custom-collections) in this guide.

 **Create new custom collection**